 Course Requirements.
 The program of study for the M. Engr. degree must contain at least 30 credits, including at least 15 credits at the 500 level.
-An engineering design project, registered through your department must be completed for 3-6 credits.
-A written report on this project is required.
+Some programs may require an engineering design project, these must be registered through your department and be completed for 3-6 credits.
+If a design project is required by the degree program, a written report on this project is required.
 All major department courses must be at the 400 level or above and approved for Graduate Credit.
 No courses numbered below 300 may be included in the program.

 Candidacy for the degree.
 Admission of a student to the School of Graduate Studies as a degree student in Approved status implies only that the student has met minimum entrance requirements and will be permitted to take graduate courses which may be expected to lead to a degree.
 The student has not been admitted as a candidate for a degree.
 Advancement to candidacy is granted only after the student has met the following requirements in approximately the following sequence:

 - Completion of the equivalent of 12 semester credits.